SolJCam/socket.io/README.md

+# Sol's Chatroom:
+A simple socket.io chat app that allows users to provide a username and include an image either from the web or off their harddrive.

-# Objective:
+## Objective:

-Create a simple socket.io app
+To experiment creating a socket.io app and continue to practice using Node.js

 ### Technologies: